Introduction to DDD Lite: When microservices in Go are not enough

 Not yet.

-I needed 3 years after I heard about DDD to the time when I connected all the dots (It was before I heard about Go). 😉 After that, I’ve seen why all techniques that we will describe in the next articles are so important.
-But before connecting the dots, it will require some patience and trust that it will work.
-It is worth that!
-You will not need 3 years like me, but we currently planned about 10 articles on both strategic and tactical patterns. 😉 It’s a lot of new features and parts to refactor in Wild Workouts left!
+I needed 3 years after I heard about DDD to connect all the dots (this was before I heard about Go). 😉 After that, I saw why all the techniques we’ll describe in the next articles are so important.
+But connecting the dots requires some patience and trust that it will work.
+It’s worth it!
+You won’t need 3 years like me, but we’ve currently planned about 10 articles on both strategic and tactical patterns. 😉 There are still a lot of new features and parts to refactor in Wild Workouts!

-I know that nowadays a lot of people promise that you can become expert in some area after 10 minutes of an article or a video.
-The world would be beautiful if it would be possible, but in reality, it is not so simple.
+I know that nowadays many people promise you can become an expert in some area after 10 minutes with an article or video.
+The world would be beautiful if that were possible, but in reality, it’s not that simple.

-Fortunately, a big part of the knowledge that we share is universal and can be applied to multiple technologies, not only Go.
-You can treat these learnings as an investment in your career and mental health in the long term. 😉 There is nothing better than solving the right problems without fighting with unmaintainable code!
+Fortunately, a big part of the knowledge we share is universal and can be applied to multiple technologies, not only Go.
+You can treat these learnings as an investment in your career and mental health in the long term. 😉 There’s nothing better than solving the right problems without fighting unmaintainable code!

 What is your experience with DDD in Go?
 Was it good or bad?
-Was it different from how we are doing that?
-Do you think that DDD may be useful in your project?
+Was it different from how we’re doing it?
+Do you think DDD might be useful in your project?
 Please let us know in the comments!

-Do you have any colleagues that you think may be interested in this topic?
+Do you have any colleagues who might be interested in this topic?
 Please share this article with them!
-Even if they are not working in Go. 😉
+Even if they don’t work in Go. 😉